mohmiim/MLIntroduction/session-6/README.md

 model.add(Dense(1))
 ~~~~

-this code very similar to the models we created in the previous sessions, the only new thing we introduced here is the use of the layer LSTM which is pretty straightforward, just provide how many units are in the LSTM and if you will connect it to another Layer you need to set return_sequence=True
+This code is very similar to the models we created in the previous sessions, the only new thing we introduced here is the use of the layer LSTM which is pretty straightforward, just provide how many units are in the LSTM and if you will connect it to another Layer you need to set return_sequence=True

 ## 8. Univariate single step forecasting

-In Single step forecasting, we are forecasting only one point in the future, we can chain the prediction to predict more but there is a better way to do that and we will cover it later
+In Single-step forecasting, we are forecasting only one point in the future, we can chain the prediction to predict more but there is a better way to do that and we will cover it later

 **Read the data:**